Undergraduate Courses

 Entry Requirements click to

 Please note, acceptance onto the course is at the discretion of The Lir Academy.
-If The Lir Academy feels for whatever reason that a participant is not suitable for the course, he/she will not be accepted.
+If The Lir Academy feels for whatever reason that a participant is not suitable for the course, they will not be accepted.
 All decisions are final and not subject to appeal.

 Fees click to

 Tuition fees for EU students who have not previously studied at degree level are paid by the Irish Exchequer.
-The student pays a Student Contribution fee; €3,000 and additional student levies and charges (€191.75).
+The student pays a Student Contribution fee.
+For the academic year 2024/25, this contribution is set at €3,000.

-If an EU student is not eligible for free fees, the total cost is €9,550 (2023/24) per year.
+If an EU student is not eligible for the Free Fees Initiative, the total cost is €9,550 (2024/25) per year.

 A breakdown of undergraduate EU fees can be found on Trinity's website.